bmc/covid19/README.md

   Before running the New York Times notebook, the linked GitHub repository must be cloned under `data/nytimes`.
 - [State FIPS codes](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/?cid=nrcs143_013696) from the USDA.
 Stored in `data/states-fips.csv` and checked into this repository.
+- [County FIPS codes](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697) from the USDA.
+Stored in
+  `data/state-county-fips.csv` and checked into this repository.
 - [World Population Review](https://worldpopulationreview.com/states/) (for state population data).
 Stored in `state-populations.csv` and checked into this repository.